Drone Laws in the United States of America (USA)

 Further rules for drone pilots

 Multicopters must always be operated within visual line of sight.
-FPV is possible with a spotter, as long as they keep visual contact.
+FPV is possible with an observer, as long as they keep visual contact.

 There is currently no mandatory insurance in the USA.
 Nevertheless, you should always protect your flights accordingly.
 We have collected detailed information on drone insurances here.